enisyugnak/enisyugnak/README.md

 - 👋 Hi, I’m @enisyugnak
-- 👀 I’m interested in Javascript
+- 👀 I’m interested in Web Apps
-- 🌱 I’m currently learning React
+- 🌱 Working with React, NextJs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Styling with Css, TailwindCss and so on...
 - 📫 How to reach me selflearner@gmail.com

 <!---